LEGAL AND PRIVACY

 Fees and charges

 There is a scale of fees and charges applicable under the FOI Act and Regulations.
-Apart from the application fee for access to non personal information all charges are discretionary and can be waived.
+Apart from the application fee for access to non personal information all other charges are discretionary and can be waived.
 Charges are as follows:

 Description